Mumbai vs Delhi: Which is Better to Visit in 2026?

 - Delhi: colonial-style heritage hotels

-Mumbai vs Delhi: which city has better shopping?
+Mumbai or Delhi: which city has better shopping?

 - Best Markets in Mumbai: Colaba Causeway Market, Crawford Market and Linking Road